Gobind-Kailey/JS-HTML-CSS/README.md

 ﻿# JS-HTML-CSS
-In this repo I will add all my JS-HTML-CSS work, which will aid me in creating my personal portfolio
+In this repo, I will add all my JS-HTML-CSS work that will aid me in creating my personal portfolio.